Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Problems

-The locations of the $n$ customer nodes and the depot are uniformly sampled in $[0,1]^2$.
+\paragraph{Instance Generation} The coordinates of the $n$ customer nodes and the depot are uniformly sampled in $[0,1]^2$.
 The demands are uniformly sampled from the discrete set $\{\frac{1}{D}, \frac{2}{D}, \dots, \frac{9}{D}\}$ where $D = 50$ for CVRP100, $D=55$ for CVRP125, and $D=60$ for CVRP150.
 The maximum vehicle capacity is 1.
 The deliveries cannot be split: each customer node is visited once, and its whole demand is taken off the vehicle's remaining capacity.